FallerS/FallerS.github.io/_posts/2021-01-15-second_post.md

 On average the loss in the Smoke industry is 15,22% based on the conditions listed in the historic VaR section

 ### Parametric Gaussian VaR
 Computes VaR based on mean and standard deviation, adjusting the result by z-score based on predefined level.
+Assumes a normal distribution.

 With [Cornish-Fisher modification](https://en.wikipedia.org/wiki/Cornish%E2%80%93Fisher_expansion), we can modify the z-score based on historic skewness and kurtosis.

 ![png](/assets/img/2021-01-15-second_post_files/output-cornish-fisher.png)